Gadgets for Windows Sidebar Security

 Disable unpacking and installation of gadgets that are not digitally signed.

 This policy allows administrators to require that all gadgets installed by a user are digitally signed.
 This policy only affects gadgets that are downloaded and installed by double-clicking on the gadget package.
 All previously installed gadgets, as well as those installed manually, will still function.

 Turn off user-installed gadgets.

-This policy allows administrators to block gadgets not placed into either the Gadgets or the Shared Gadgets folders (both of which can only be modified by a user in the administrator group).
+This policy allows administrators to block gadgets not placed into either the Gadgets or the Shared Gadgets folders (both of which can be modified only by a user in the Administrator group).
 Gadgets installed into the %systemdrive%\Users\%user%\AppData\Local\Microsoft\Windows Sidebar\Gadgets folder will not display in the Gadget Gallery dialog box or be allowed to run.